SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-26-xna-to-monogame-and-beyond.markdown

 ![ /></p>
 <p>The content pipeline was arguably one of the most powerful features of XNA which has been very hard to find outside of XNA, sure there are frameworks out there emulating XNA but none provide such a simple content building system (excluding Unity but that is NOT XNA).</p>
-<p>The trouble using XNA content builder outputs on other platforms is that the XNB files it outputs are platform specific, <a href=](http://www.flexicon.co.uk/us/images/plant.jpg)MonoGame has gotten around this with its own multi-platform builder project allowing the creation of compiled assets for all its target platforms.&nbsp; It is one deficiency is that it depends on the original XNA content project template which is still only available in VS2010 (express will do).&nbsp; Fear not however there are plans for a more open source version, it will just take time (get involved if you want to help out)
+<p>The trouble using XNA content builder outputs on other platforms is that the XNB files it outputs are platform specific, <a href=](http://www.flexicon.co.uk/us/images/plant.jpg)MonoGame has gotten around this with its own multi-platform builder project allowing the creation of compiled assets for all its target platforms.
+It is one deficiency is that it depends on the original XNA content project template which is still only available in VS2010 (express will do).
+Fear not however there are plans for a more open source version, it will just take time (get involved if you want to help out)

 Getting your content compiled is very easy, it just involves:

 - Creating a new “MonoGame Content Project for all Platforms”
 - Then add a “Content Builder” project to the solution
-- Add a content reference to the “Content Builder”&nbsp; project
+- Add a content reference to the “Content Builder”  project
 - Add your Content to the Content Project as you would any other XNA project
 - Set the “Target Build” type to the platform you want to build for
 - Build the project